Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We always love judging this category because it so cut and dry.
 Altius provides 12 months of access to their online materials and prep program, while Blueprint offers just 6 months.

 Six months should be plenty of study time for most students, but if you plan to study for longer than that, take note.
+To be fair, Blueprint does give students the option to extend the content access period for an additional fee.

 Pricing & Course Options